Perihelia reduction and global Kolmogorov tori in the planetary problem

-\nl Qualitatively, RPS coordinates are very different from JRBD (Jacobi--Radau--Boigey--Deprit).
-They rather are more similar to Poincar\'e coordinates .
-The mentioned parities and the elliptic equilibrium of the averaged system are still present in the RPS--averaged system.
+\nl Qualitatively, RPS coordinates are very different from JRBD (Jacobi-Radau-Boigey-Deprit){; rather, they are} more similar to Poincar\'e coordinates.
+The mentioned parities and the elliptic equilibrium of the averaged system are still present in the RPS-averaged system.
 But, as an advantage with respect to Poincar\'e coordinates, the RPS perform\footnote{In the framework of the study of canonical coordinates for the planetary system, by ``partial reduction'', we mean a system of canonical coordinates where a couple of conjugated coordinates consists of integrals (\eg, functions of the three components of the total angular momentum).
 By ``full reduction'', we mean a partial reduction where also another integral appears among the coordinates.
-The terms ``partial reduction'', ``full reduction'' have been coined in \cite{maligeRL02}.} a ``partial reduction'' of the rotation symmetry -- at contrast with JRBD coordinates, which reduce ``fully''.
-This way, all the degeneracies of the Birkhoff series mentioned above are removed at once, and the non--degeneracy assumptions of the Fundamental Theorem may be checked.
-Once again, we underline how deep Arnold's comprehension of the problem had been, since he, more than forty years earlier, had conjectured a system of coordinates analogous to RPS, via a Taylor series in Poincar\'e coordinates \cite[Ch III, \S 5, n.
+The terms ``partial reduction'', ``full reduction'' have been coined in \cite{maligeRL02}.} a ``partial reduction'' of the rotation symmetry -- {in contrast} with JRBD coordinates, which reduce ``fully''.
+This way, all the degeneracies of the Birkhoff series mentioned above are removed at once, and the non-degeneracy assumptions of the Fundamental Theorem may be checked. \\ {We like to recall now Arnold's strategy for the many-body case: more than forty years earlier, he foresaw to construct a system of coordinates analogous to RPS, via a Taylor series in Poincar\'e coordinates \cite[Ch III, \S 5, n.
 5, p.
 141]{arnold63}. \\ Indeed, both the reduction of the nodes and this latter reduction are available whatever the number of bodies {is.}}

-.1in \nl The possibility of switching from Delaunay--Poincar\'e to the more fruitful JRBD, or even RPS coordinates, is an effect of the limiting degeneracy.
+.1in \nl The possibility of switching from Delaunay-Poincar\'e to the more fruitful JRBD, or even RPS coordinates, is an effect of the limiting degeneracy.
 This gives in fact the opportunity of remixing coordinates related to secular quantities, and, simultaneously, keeping the Keplerian term ${\rm h}_{\rm Kep}$ unvaried.

-\nl Following this idea, in this paper, we show that other systems of coordinates may be determined for the planetary problem which, as well as JRBD, RPS coordinates, are well adapted to overcome the degeneracy due to rotations, and, moreover, enjoy some different properties.
+\nl Following this idea, in this paper, we show that other systems of coordinates may be determined for the planetary problem which, as well as JRBD and RPS coordinates, are well adapted to overcome the degeneracy due to rotations, and, moreover, enjoy some different properties.

-\nl We present a full reduction, which we call $\cP$--map, or perihelia reduction.
+\nl We present a full reduction, which we call $\cP$-map, or perihelia reduction.
 It refines JRBD coordinates in two respects.